zDragonLORD1010/Secure-System-Development-/AL_lab2/lab2_Report_Egor_Valikov.md

 ## Introduction

 In this lab, we explore reverse engineering and debugging techniques using tools such as `gdb`, `strace`, `ghidra`, and `ldd`.
-The goal is to analyze the provided application, which requires a license to run.
-The license is generated using the hardware identifier and stored somewhere in the file system.
+The goal is to analyze the provided application, which requires a `license key` to run.
+The `license key` is generated using the hardware identifier and stored somewhere in the file system.

 ## Launching and checking the functions of the `hack_app` application